Roberts v. United States Jaycees: Justice Brennan's majority opinion

-Justice O'Connor's Partial Concurrence
+Justice O'Connor's partial concurrence

 Justice O'Connor joined the Majority's opinion for Parts I (cataloguing the facts) and III (holding that the law is not vague or overbroad).
-Justice O'Connor also agreed that the Jaycees could not claim protection in the Fourteenth Amendment's guarantee of expressive association.
+Justice O'Connor also agreed that the Jaycees could not claim protection in the Fourteenth Amendment's guarantee of intimate association.
 Justice O'Connor took issue, however, with the Majority's test for when a group may permissibly exclude outsiders who it alleges will change the group's message.
 Justice O'Connor highlighted the perverse outcomes this rule has: If the Jaycees had historically opposed women's rights, or other causes seen as supported by women, it could exclude women more easily than a men's club that remained neutral on such topics.

 Justice O'Connor also faulted the Majority for failing to determine whether the Jaycees were engaged in protected First Amendment expression, or commercial activity (which receives less protection).
 Justice O'Connor would consider association commercial only where the activities are not "predominantly of the type protected by the First Amendment."
-Applying that framework to the facts, Justice O'Connor concluded that the Jaycees were a commercial association, as they call their members "customers," and refer to memberships as goods that they sell.
+Applying that framework to the facts, Justice O'Connor concluded that the Jaycees were a commercial association, as they call their members "customers", and refer to memberships as goods that they sell.
 Justice O'Connor admitted that the Jaycees engaged in some protected activity, but said that was not enough to shield the Jaycees from regulation.

 Justice Rehnquist concurred in the judgment without joining either opinion.
 Justices Burger and Blackmun took no part in deciding the case.